Goldfreeze – Beyond an Ethical Statement

 - Worker housing, where provided must meet the same standards for health and safety as the workplace.

 Compliance with these standards is a contractual requirement for all our supply partners.
 They are agreed in writing as terms of engagement and monitored annually.
+We are members of SEDEX Registriaton Number ZC280200256.
+We ensure all partners undertake the Sedex Members Ethical Trade Audit (SMETA) or BCSI Audit annually

 In order to allow us to effectively monitor and audit these standards, we expect our business partners to provide full access to all production facilities and all records that relate to employment practices within the organisation.
 We request and require measures such as on-site inspection of facilities and records in order to accommodate the implementation and monitoring of these standards.